 Students who exhibit the following kinds of behavior are subject to suspension from school or possible recommendation for expulsion:

 Students, who consume, possess, buy, sell, give away, or are under the influence of illegal drugs or narcotics, including alcohol, and tobacco/nicotine products on school property or in conjunction with a school-related event.

 Students found guilty of altering school records or forging signatures of parents, teachers, doctors, or employers.

-Students found guilty of stealing or damaging the property of the school or of individuals within the school's jurisdiction.
+Students found guilty of stealing or damaging the property of the school or individuals within the school's jurisdiction.

 Students who willfully disobey or defy reasonable directions given by school personnel or school regulations, or are found guilty of insubordination.

+Students who violate a teacher’s or another student’s right to privacy.

 Students who are excessively absent or tardy.

 Students who are found guilty of breaking or violating the criminal code of the State.

 Students who inflict or threaten to inflict harm on another student or member of the school staff.

-Students who flagrantly disobey and show contempt for the Laws, Customs, and Traditions of the Roman Catholic Church.
+Students who flagrantly disobey and show contempt for the Laws, Customs, and Traditions of the Catholic Church.

 Students who are found guilty of sexual harassment.
-Students who violate a teacher’s or another student’s right to privacy.

 Suspensions or Expulsions are reported to the Commissioner of Education annually for students in grades 7-12.
 (SPH VII.15).
 Expulsions and the reasons for expulsion are to be immediately reported to the Diocesan Superintendent of Schools.
 Suspensions may occur in school or out of school only with the full knowledge of the parents or guardians and with the consent of the highest school official in the building at the time.
 Conditions for re-entry into the regular school program must be outlined at the time of the suspension.

 STUDENT PREGNANCY